Man Killed By Lightning Strike On Burlington Country Club Golf Course

 WESTAMPTON TOWNSHIP, N.J.
 (CBS) — Storms turned deadly Wednesday when a man was killed by a lightning strike on a New Jersey golf course.
-It happened at Burlington Country Club this afternoon.
+It happened at Burlington Country Club.

-Officials say the victim was on the golf course when he got caught in a pop-up storm.READ MORE: Man Shot Near McDonald's Drive Thru In North Philadelphia
+Officials say 70-year-old Michael Florence was on the golf course when he got caught in a pop-up storm.READ MORE: Pennsylvania House GOP Unveils Ambitious Proposal To Revamp Election Law

 Storms have the ability to become a lot more serious than they first appear.